nestoregon/learn/vim/README.md

 Now let's try to repeat the same command.
 If we are to press ``.`` Vim remembers that this is our last command and will redo it.
 Try it deleting this word -> secondWordTobedeleted.

 The next trick is to replace a word.
 We do that by pressing ``cw``.
-We can repeat this process again. put-your-own-word-here -> repeat-process-here.
+We can repeat this process again.
+Put-your-own-word-here -> repeat-process-here.

-potato-potato-potato-potato-potato -> potato-potato-potato
+Potato-potato-potato-potato-potato -> potato-potato-potato
 ## Basic actions
 ```vim
 d => delete